luxzg/WSL2-fixes/networkingMode=bridged.md

 Windows version: 10.0.22621.675
 ```
 - NOTE!
 If `--version` does not work you probably DO NOT have Preview version from Microsoft Store installed !!
 Go back and fix that before you continue!
-- Close WSL for now
+- Close WSL for now:
 `wsl --shutdown`

 # Creating Virtual Switch in Hyper-V Manager